Working on tickets

 Helping with a ticket that has an Assigned Support Engineer

-Some customers have an Assigned Support Engineer (ASE) that will own their tickets.
+Some customers have an Assigned Support Engineer (ASE) who will own their tickets.
 This will be apparent from the org note in the ticket.
 For such customers, see the ASE workflow.

 FAQ